Input Reduction Enhanced LLM-based Program Repair: Related Work

 \subsection{Test Input Reduction}

 Reducing test inputs that trigger bugs is crucial for efficient debugging.
 Delta debugging is the most popular approach for this purpose in software engineering.
 Zeller and Hildebrandt initially proposed the first delta debugging algorithm, named \emph{ddmin} \cite{ODD,DD}.
 Following \emph{ddmin}, HDD~\cite{HDD} and Perses~\cite{Perses} utilize the syntactical structure of the test input to further improve the reduction process.
 ProbDD \cite{ProbDD} introduces a probabilistic model to improve \emph{ddmin}, by estimating the probability of each element being kept in the produced result and prioritizing the reduction of those with high probabilities.
 GReduce~\cite{GReduce} assumes that the given input is generated by a test generator and applies \emph{ddmin} to the generator’s execution trace to reduce the test input.

 Besides the above delta debugging and its derived algorithms, many domain-specific approaches have been proposed for test input reduction on various domains.
-For example, CReduce~\cite{CReduce} reduces C/C++ programs by iteratively applying pre-defined, well-crafted program transformation rules. ddSMT~\cite{niemetz2013ddsmt} is proposed for conducting delta debugging on SMT formulas.
+For example, CReduce~\cite{CReduce}, Vulcan~\cite{10.1145/3586049}, and T-Rec~\cite{10.1145/3690631} reduce source code by iteratively applying pre-defined, well-crafted program transformation rules.
+LPR~\cite{10.1145/3650212.3652126} and SimpT5~\cite{wang2025towards} also focus on source code reduction, proposing an LLM-driven technique based on semantic-preserving program transformations. ddSMT~\cite{niemetz2013ddsmt} is proposed for conducting delta debugging on SMT formulas.
 Binary Reduction~\cite{DBLP:conf/sigsoft/KalhaugeP19} is proposed to reduce Java bytecode.
+Those approaches are designed for specialized scenarios in which the test inputs take specific forms, including source code and SMT formulas, and are thus not applicable to the competition problems and OSS-Fuzz projects used in our study.

-Performing reduction on various types of input formats, such as those in our benchmark tasks, requires manually customizing delta debugging algorithms or designing domain-specific approaches, which is time-consuming and requires domain expertise.
-Our work addresses this bottleneck by prompting an LLM to automatically generate the input reducer, enabling task-agnostic input minimization that feeds reduced tests directly back to the repair LLMs.
+To perform reduction on various types of input formats, such as those in our benchmark tasks, requires manually customizing delta debugging algorithms or designing domain-specific approaches, which is time-consuming and requires domain expertise.
+In contrast to domain-specific approaches, our work is applicable to a broader range of input types by leveraging LLM’s ability to understand specification descriptions.
+Our approach prompts an LLM to automatically generate the input reducer, enabling task-agnostic input minimization that feeds reduced tests directly back to the repair LLMs.